jacobdensford/jacobdensford.com/pages/books.md

 Just started reading this.
 It picks up only a few days after *Way of Kings*.
 Exciting!

+## *Smith of Wootton Major* by J. R. R. Tolkien

+I've been really into fairy stories lately.

+"[Faërie] is a perilous land, and in it are pitfalls for the unwary and dungeons for the overbold.
+In that realm a man may, perhaps, count himself fortunate to have wandered, but its very richness and strangeness tie the tongue of a traveller who would report them.
+And while he is there it is dangerous for him to ask too many questions, lest the gates should be shut and the keys be lost.”

+— Tolkien

+I read this book in January, 2023. **I recommend it.**

+## *The Fated Sky* by Mary Robinette Kowal

+I read this book in December, 2022. **I recommend it.**

 ## *Sea of Tranquility* by Emily St John Mandel

 Took a break from all the Brando Sando to read some more from Emily St John Mandel.
 I think I liked this book even more than her last book I read, *Station Eleven*.
 It was some elevated science fiction, for sure.
 All the seperate pieces came together perfectly in the end.